david-fong/capswalk/README.md

 This project is also [deployed on Heroku](https://capswalk.herokuapp.com/).

-See the GitHub wiki page for info about this project's design challenges, its history, and the technologies and interesting techniques used in it.
+See the [GitHub wiki page](https://github.com/david-fong/capswalk/wiki) for info about this project's design challenges, its history, and the technologies and interesting techniques used in it.

-## Contributing
+## 🙌 Contributing

 Contributions and feedback are welcome!
 To get setup locally, follow the steps in [dev-guide.md](./dev-guide.md).